bright/new-www/content/our-areas/pos-software-development.md

     testimonials_photo: /images/matthias_potthast.png
 show_team: false
 ---

-## what we offer as a POS development company with over 12 years of experience
+## what we offer as a leading POS development company

-Since 2012, we have been designing and building custom point-of-sale (POS) systems for hospitality, particularly restaurants, as well as retail businesses.
+For over 12 years, we have been designing and building **custom POS systems** for hospitality, particularly restaurants, as well as retail businesses.
+As an experienced **POS software development company**, we specialize in **custom POS software development** to meet your unique business needs.
 What can we do for you?